Carl Madsen (American football)

 Carl A. Madsen (December 30, 1949 – October 24, 2021) was an American football official in the National Football League for 24 years.
 He was an umpire (U) before becoming a replay official.
 He wore uniform number 92.

 Early life

 Carl Madsen was born December 30, 1949 to Louis and Josephine Madsen in St. Louis, Missouri.
-He grew up in St Louis, and had a brother.
+He grew up in St. Louis, and had a brother.
 He graduated from Northwest High School in 1968, where he played football, basketball, and baseball, before attending Washington University on an academic scholarship.
+He was a pitcher for the Washington University Bears.

 While studying at WashU, Madsen enrolled as a Second Lieutenant in the ROTC and served with the US Air Force from 1973 to 1976.

 Before he joined the NFL’s officiating staff in 1997, Madsen was a high school basketball referee with the MSHSAA and frequently worked playoff games, including state championships.

 Career

 Madsen was hired as an umpire for the 1997 NFL season, remaining in the position through the 2008 season.
 He became a replay official for the 2009 season and was performing those duties at the time of his death in 2021.

 Madsen made his first recorded postseason appearance on January 12, 2002, as umpire for the AFC wild-card game between the New York Jets and the Oakland Raiders.
 He officiated at the playoffs in seven seasons, and was a replay official for the 2018 and 2019 AFC Championship games.
 He also worked a Pro Bowl.